colinmollenhour/modman/README.md

 ![Allow Symlinks](https://f.cloud.github.com/assets/1337461/43324/820d4d96-567f-11e2-947a-167bf76db33f.png)

 *NOTE:* There is no additional security risk to allowing symlinks, despite the warning which says otherwise...

+### Windows Users

+Windows (including cygwin) is not supported by this script, but there is a [PHP-port of modman](https://github.com/sitewards/modman-php) which works on Windows.
+I am not affiliated with the authors and do not provide support for the PHP port, only a link here for reference.

 ## Installation